happypandax/happypandax/docs/source/client.rst

 For the sake of brevity, from now on only messages meant to be put in the ``data`` key will be shown.

-Generally, the server is very helpful and will tell you if your message is invalid and/or which keys you missed.
+Generally, the server is very helpful and will tell you if your message is invalid and/or if you've misused or missed some keys.

 Authenticating
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~